mecbob/maven-build/Tomcat/tomcat_setup.md

 **Note** (
-Tomcat by default does not allow browser based login.
-Changing a default parameter in context.xml will resolve this issue.
+Tomcat by default does not allow browser based login from sever other than that running the tomcat application.
+Changing the default parameter in context.xml file will resolve this.

-Find the **context.xml** file, and comment () Value ClassName field on files which are under webapp directory e.g. **manager/META-INF/context.xm**.
+Find the **context.xml** file, and comment **() Value ClassName** field on files which are under webapp directory i.e `/opt/tomcat/webapps/manager/META-INF/context.xml` and  `/opt/tomcat/webapps/host-manager/META-INF/context.xml`

-After that restart tomcat services to effect these changes
+Restart tomcat services to enable these changes

-    find / -name context.xml
+    sudo find / -name context.xml